-Social Security Disability Insurance (SSDI) benefits are monthly payments delivered to spouses, children and families.
+Social Security Disability Insurance (SSDI) benefits are monthly payments disbursed to spouses, children, and families.
 These payments help to preserve the quality of life for individuals and families in need.

 When the sum of the amount paid for a given account exceeds the family limit, each family member’s amount is reduced proportionately.
 The benefit of the primary account is not affected.

 The Social Security Administration (SSA) will, however, ask for proof of marriage, and prior marriage dates, where applicable.

 Many members of a family can qualify for disability benefits.
 Depending on the circumstances, multiple members, such as a spouse, divorced spouse, disabled child, adult child disabled before reaching 22 years of age, and other children may qualify to receive benefits.

 Different applicants have to provide documentation to claim their benefits.
 For example, if a spouse applies, you have to show proof of marriage, and other relevant documents.
 In the case of Social Security for a Divorced Spouse, a different set of rules applies.
 If any other qualified family member applies, showing birth certificates, social security number, etc. will be necessary.

 Disability Benefits for family members depend on specific variables and factors.
 For spouses, there are two primary conditions necessary to receive benefits.
 A spouse must be age 62 or older, unless caring for a child under 16 or disabled.